What Is A Business Continuity Plan? [+ Template & Examples]

 Free Download: Crisis Management Plan & Communication Templates

-In this post, we'll explain what a business continuity plan is, give examples of scenarios that would require a business continuity plan, and provide a template that you can use to create a well-rounded program for your business.
+Let’s dive into what a business continuity plan is and examples of scenarios that would require a business continuity plan.
+I’ll also provide a template that you can use to create your own well-rounded continuity plan.

-When you think about business continuity in terms of the essential functions your business requires to operate, you can begin to mitigate and plan for specific risks within those functions.
+I recommend thinking about business continuity in terms of the essential functions your business requires to operate.
+Mitigate and plan for specific risks within those functions.

 Crisis Communication and Management Kit